tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 I'd like to share with you the reason why I quit because I need your help, so please, let me tell my story...

-Anyway, It was the summer of 94, when I was hired as a flight attendant for a major airline.
+It was the summer of 94, when I was hired as a flight attendant for a major airline.

 I was ecstatic as this was my dream job.

 During my first week there, I made friends with the other flight attendants.
 I had become especially close to 2 of the flight attendants, Mandy and Tasha.

-During our layovers, we often shared a hotel room for safety reasons.
+On our layovers, we often shared a hotel room for safety reasons.
 Mandy was the social one while Tasha was more reserved and I, was in between.
 The 3 of us became inseparable.

-Anyway, it was during my 2nd month there, that Tasha went missing.
+My 2nd month there, that Tasha went missing.
 The police were called in and her parents even hired a private investigator but to no avail.

 After Tasha went missing though, inexplicable things began to happen on the plane.